Dopetwist/Spicy-foods-app/README.md

 # Twist Spicy Food 🧆🍕
-This project is a restaurant web app that displays a robust list of meals with their prices and allows users to place orders of various meals based on choices.
+This is a restaurant web app that displays a robust list of meals with their prices and allows users to place orders of various meals based on choices.

 ## 🛠️ Technologies: